unumam/unumam.github.io/products.md

         <!-- 𝛽 𝛼 -->
     </tr>
     <tr>
-        <td style="text-align:center">Just like Postgres or MongoDB, but lighter, faster and easier to use.</td>
+        <td style="text-align:center">Similar to Postgres or MongoDB and other DBMSs.</td>
-        <td style="text-align:center">Similar to Pandas, TensorFlow and PyTorch, but more advanced.</td>
+        <td style="text-align:center">Similar to Pandas, TensorFlow and PyTorch.</td>
-        <td style="text-align:center">Anything from anomaly detection to forecastng and recommender engines with extreme accuracy.</td>
+        <td style="text-align:center">From Anomaly Detection to Forecastng and Recommender Engines.</td>
     </tr>
 </table>

-# That Reaches Unimaginable Results
+# That Reaches Impressive Results

 * [100x faster](storage/graphs/#random-reads-find-friends) relational lookups than Postgres.
 * 20x faster RegEx matching than PCRE2.